-Those with a registered disability are entitled to a concession rate ticket, and a free carers ticket, which can only be collected from the admissions desk on the day of the visit after showing proof of disability (such as a Blue Badge, Freedom Pass or DLA letter).
+Those with a registered disability are entitled to a concession rate ticket, and a free carers ticket, which can only be collected from the admissions desk on the day of the visit after showing proof of disability (such as a Blue Badge, Freedom Pass, DLA letter or PIP letter).
 The access page has further detail on what to expect during your visit.

 You are entitled to a discounted ticket if you hold a valid military id card.
 You are required to show a current military id card once on site to validate this discounted rate, and you cannot pre-book.
 The discount for individual tickets is for the cardholder only.
 Discounted family tickets are also available when at least one of the adults attending is a military cardholder.

 Only those named on the membership account can use a membership card to gain admission.
 If you are visiting with a friend who is not a member they will be required to purchase a ticket.
 If you hold a joint or family membership the same terms and conditions apply, and only those named on the account will be granted admission using the card.

 You are able to spend as much time as you like within the Banqueting House during opening hours, however we recommend you schedule approximately 45 minutes for your visit.
 Banqueting House is a popular venue for events and weddings so is sometimes subject to earlier closures.
 The audio tour lasts approximately 30 minutes.

 It is unlikely you will be required to queue during your visit.
 The seats/beanbags and mirrors for the Rubens ceiling are available in the Banqueting Hall on a first-come first-served basis and are rarely all in use.
 Please be patient if they are all occupied upon your arrival.